letihab/holbertonschool-printf/README.md

 ## Description

-This is a a custmom version of the printf fuction, which have the most basic functionalities such as printing a string, a character and also printing an integer number.
+This is a a custom version of the printf fuction, which have the most basic functionalities such as printing a string, a character and also printing an integer number.

 ## Requirement

 - Ubuntu 20.04.06 LTS

-- include header file "main.h"
+- include header file ```"main.h"```

 - compilation line : ```Bash gcc -Wall -Werror -Wextra -pedantic *.c```

+- ```Bash gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.1)```

 ## How it's working
 - Using a composite data type such as struct which will contain the declaration of a char pointer *specifier and a pointer to a function called *print, this will be receiving a type val_list which will be the list of arguments from format, that will be printed in case there is a match between the struct first argument (specifier) and the format.